 Thicken your smoothies with sea moss carrageenan.
-Made with pre-prepared sea moss, blend in banana, strawberries, blueberries and almond milk to get this purple smoothie.
+Made with pre-prepared sea moss, blend in banana, strawberries, blueberries, and almond milk to get this purple smoothie.

-Blueberries, when added to smoothies made with Irish moss, doubles the nutrient makeup of the smoothie.
+Blueberries, when added to smoothies made with Irish moss, double the nutrient makeup of the smoothie.
 It is high in fiber, Vitamins C and K and the mineral manganese.
 It is also high in antioxidants, helps lower LDL cholesterol levels in the blood.

 Irish Moss-Flaxseed Smoothie

 Indulge in this nutrient-packed smoothie made from Irish moss, bananas, peanuts, and flaxseed and spiced with allspice, cinnamon and nutmeg.
-Use almond milk as base if you want a vegetarian version or you can use milk for a non-vegan, creamier drink.
+Use almond milk as a base if you want a vegetarian version or you can use milk for a non-vegan, creamier drink.

 Caribbean Irish Moss Drink

 Aside from the standard Irish moss, isinglass, and flaxseed, gum Arabic or acacia gum can be added to Irish Moss drink.
-Add some flavor by adding cashew nuts, rolled oats, strawberry syrup or any fruity syrup or jam.
+Add some flavor by adding cashew nuts, rolled oats, strawberry syrup, or any fruity syrup or jam.

 Sea Moss and Pregnancy